aasrithavalluri30-source/miraiinternship/README.md

 ---
-## Assignment 4 — Capstone Project : The Multi-Modal Visual Novel
+## Assignment 4 — Capstone Mini Project : The Multi-Modal Visual Novel

 An AI-driven "Choose Your Own Adventure" engine built with Streamlit, combining Google Gemini for stateful story generation, Pollinations AI for scene art, and edge-tts for narrated audio — with structured JSON parsing and dynamically generated choice buttons.
 [View project folder](./capstone_project_1)